Over the next two years, Jonathan Majors will play a cowboy, a flyboy, a boxer and Marvel’s newest supervillain.

 It’s a deep – yet vague – answer, but he divulges more when it comes to training for the role.
 While Majors has fought and boxed before, he wouldn’t call himself a boxer.
 “It’s actually a culture and a lifestyle,” he explains.

-But through training sessions with his coach Rob Sally, he’s leaned a loot about himself beyond his physical limitations.
+But through training sessions with his coach Rob Sally, he’s learned a lot about himself beyond his physical limitations.
 “The thing about boxing is it’s… and this is something my coach said, people live the way they fight, so you learn a lot about yourself when you’re training.
 And you can surprise yourself.”

 “I know inherently that I’m … actually, I have a great deal of aggression, but I actually have to activate my aggression,” he shares.
 “It doesn’t take much to activate it. [chuckles] But I am by nature, an introvert and actually very cerebral, though I’m so physical.”

-Through the boxing training, too, he’s also tapped into something profound about his acting.
+Through the intense boxing workouts, too, he’s also tapped into something profound about his acting.

-“It’s just you and your fatigue,” he says of the intense boxing workouts.
+“It’s just you and your fatigue,” he says.
 “And when the body gives out, you can explore the spirit.”

 “That transcends my six-foot African American frame, my acting education, my fatherhood, my American nature, and it makes me human, which everybody can connect to,” Majors notes.
 “Being a father, being a Black man.
 I’m proud of those things.
 But when the art happens, all those ships rise.
 Everything gets clear, and in that clarity, the story can be told and felt by everybody.”